BRM P261: 1964

 Despite the rather interim nature of its engine and chassis configuration, on its World Championship debut at the 1964 Monaco Grand Prix the BRM P261 had the best of starts.
 Although Hill and team-mate Richie Ginther only managed to qualify in third and eighth places, respectively, in the race Hill set fastest lap, and the two P261s finished first and second.
-It was the first of Hill's five victories on the Côte d'Azure.
+It was the second of Hill's five victories on the Côte d'Azure.
 Hill continued to perform well throughout the first half of the season, and took a string of three back-to-back second places in France, Britain and Germany.
 Ironically, it was with the introduction of the proper, high-exhaust version of the engine in Italy that the car's reliability began to falter.
 At Monza Hill qualified on the front row of the grid, but as he sat waiting for the flag to drop his clutch seized open, and his car sat stationary as the rest of the field streamed past him.
 Hill bounced back to win in the United States, but finished out of the points at the season finale in Mexico following a collision with Bandini.
 With reasonable results from Ginther, BRM finished the season second in the Constructors' Championship, with Hill also second in the Drivers' Championship.